projectsecure/projectsecure-api/README.md

 ```

 ## How to add a new challenge
-1. In `challenges.models.py` add a new challenge class that inherits from `Challenge`
+In `challenges.models.py` add a new challenge class that inherits from `Challenge`.

 ```python
 class AnExampleChallenge(Challenge):